 At Bayview Recovery, we’re committed to providing the care that our patients need to overcome their addictions.
 With the help of medication-assisted treatment, dual diagnosis treatment, and our other options, we give them the tools they need to heal.
 To learn more about our services, please contact Bayview Recovery today at

 The Challenges of Withdrawal in Substance Abuse Treatment

 Among the most difficult challenges of recovering from drugs or alcohol are the withdrawal symptoms associated with detox.
 Withdrawal symptoms can be a painful part of the recovery process, which all clients will want to avoid.
 These symptoms can be especially intense for alcohol and opioid users.
 At this stage in recovery, an individual’s body will require the abused substances to function normally.
 Without them, serious health consequences are possible.

-Medication-assisted treatment works by satisfying the body’s chemical needs without the use of the abused substances, which allows the client to begin chemically separating from their drugs of choice safely, without developing an addiction to the medication used for treatment.
-With reduced withdrawal symptoms, clients now have a much higher chance of successfully completing detox and recovery and avoiding relapse for the long term.
+Medication-assisted treatment works by satisfying the body’s chemical needs without substance abuse, which allows the client to begin chemically separating from their drugs of choice safely, without developing an addiction to the medication used for treatment.
+With reduced withdrawal symptoms, clients now have a much higher chance of successfully completing addiction treatment and avoiding relapse in the long term.

 Common withdrawal symptoms which can be avoided through the use of medication-assisted treatment during recovery include:

 - Anxiety and depression